shard-org/sharc/syntax/functions.md

 A function is an abstract self-contained block of code with a defined scope, name, beginning, and end.
-DEVNOTE: This is an EXCEPTION to one of the core pillars (one that still doesnt sit right with me), do not use this as a precedent for other things.
+to preserve the sequential execution core pillar functions must be defined before any label in the program.

+this also means that you can have a "function file" akin to C's header files but just for functions

 to define one use:
 ```